algofi-sas/data-viz-v1/README.md

 web: java $JAVA_OPTS -jar target/dependency/webapp-runner.jar --port $PORT target/*.war
 ```

-### Make the project folder a Git repository and link it GitHub:
+### Make the project folder a Git repository and link it to GitHub:

-To link the project to GitHub, we have to [create a new repository](https://help.github.com/articles/creating-a-new-repository/) online, then init the project folder as a Git repo:
+To link the project to GitHub, we have to [create a new repository](https://help.github.com/articles/creating-a-new-repository/) online, then init the project folder as a Git repo.
+Go ahead and launch a command line in your Maven project directory and run the following commands:

 ``` sh
 $ git init